-Using and Referencing ISO and IEC Standards for Technical Regulations, ISO and IEC, September 2007.
+Using and Referencing ISO and IEC Standards for Technical Regulations, the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), September 2007.

 Article: The Myth of Free Standards: Giving Away the Farm, by Andrew N. Bank, winner of the 1998 World Standards Day Paper Competition.